DataDrivenDevOps/JournalDownloader/README.md

 It works.

-# ChatJippity has provided a tutorial for those who are interested.
-- It’s an effective way to explain my project
--  I believe it should be more widely adopted given the technology we have at our disposal.

--- NOTICE -- : I don't have the time to verify the accuracy of the summary.

-This was created with the assistance of OpenAI 3.5-16K with custom parameters via API.
-Very cheap.

 # Why did I do this?
 - I wanted a summary I can reference later so it's easy to understand :)

-# Without further adieu, I give you the words of Bob.

-"Sure, let’s break down the code into sections and explain what each part does":

 ## Section 1: Importing Required Modules